 Flying drones during the winter months can be an extremely challenging experience.
-It can test the best pilots, and it’s important to follow simple guidelines.
-This drone survival guide intends on taking you through the key points to ensure you have a safe flight and get the data you need.
+It can test even the best pilots, so it's important to follow these simple guidelines to maintain the condition of your drone.
+This survival guide intends on taking you through the key points to ensure you have a safe flight and get the data you need.
 We will also take you through our drone recommendations for flying during the colder months ahead.

 One of the biggest issues you’ll face when flying your drone in the winter is battery management.
 Cold temperatures reduce the amount of chemical activity within Lithium Polymer (LiPo) batteries.
 This causes the battery to become unstable and may result in your drone falling out of the sky with little or no warning.

-It is imperative therefore that you monitor battery health and check your batteries are functioning normally before take off.
-Checking your battery has an adequate charge is something you should be doing as part of your preflight checks anyway.
+Therefore, it is imperative that you monitor the battery health and check that your batteries are functioning normally before take off.
+Checking that your battery has adequate charge is something you must do as part of your preflight checks regardless.

 One of the best ways to reduce battery malfunctions during winter is to use a drone such as the Mavic 2 Enterprise which has self-heating batteries.
 The Inspire 2 and Matrice 200 series also uses the TB50 & TB55 batteries, which are self-heating.
 This eliminates the need for using separate battery heaters or waiting for the batteries to reach room temperature before use.

-Follow this drone survival guide to maintain battery health and have a safe flight:
+Follow these steps to maintain battery health and have a safe flight:

 - Check batteries are fully charged before flight